clojure-lsp/clojure-lsp/README.md

 # clojure-lsp

 A [Language Server](https://microsoft.github.io/language-server-protocol/) for Clojure.
-Taking a Cursive like approach of statically analyzing code.
+Taking a Cursive-like approach of statically analyzing code.

 ## What is this?